 ~ Concentration or a focused mind.

 Some practices increase the Chi; others circulate it, use it to cleanse and heal the body, store it, or emit Chi to help heal others.
+I practice a Qi Gong form called “The Eight Treasures” transmitted by the Ni Family, the 38th generation of a linage of healers.

 Qi Gong is one of the most cost-effective self-healing methods.
 The only investment needed is your determination to practice during a half-hour to an hour each day; the dividends of better health, increased vitality, peaceful alertness and joy accrue daily and are cumulative.